History of Spain: Spanish empire

 The Spanish Empire was one of the first global empires.
 It was also one of the largest empires in world history.
 In the 16th century, Spain and Portugal were in the vanguard of European global exploration and colonial expansion.
 The two kingdoms on the conquest and Iberian Peninsula competed with each other in opening of trade routes across the oceans.
 Spanish imperial conquest and colonization began with the Canary Islands in 1312 and 1402. which began the Castilian conquest of the Canary Islands, completed in 1495.

 In the 15th and 16th centuries, trade flourished across the Atlantic between Spain and the Americas and across the Pacific between East Asia and Mexico via the Philippines.
 Spanish Conquistadors, operating privately, deposed the Aztec, Inca and Maya governments with extensive help from local factions and took control of vast stretches of land.
-In the Philippines, the Spanish, using Mexican Conquistadors like Juan de Salcedo, conquered the kingdoms and sultanates of the islands by pitting Pagans and Muslims against each other, thus employing the principle of "Divide and Conquer".
-They considered their war against the native Muslims of the Southeast Asia an extension of the Spanish Reconquista.
+In the Philippines, the Spanish, using Mexican Conquistadors like Juan de Salcedo, conquered the kingdoms and sultanates of the islands by pitting Pagans and Muslims against each other, employing the principle of "Divide and Conquer".
+They considered their war against the Muslims of the Southeast Asia an extension of the Spanish Reconquista.

 This New World empire was at first a disappointment, as the natives had little to trade.
-Diseases such as smallpox and measles that arrived with the colonizers devastated the native populations, especially in the densely populated regions of the Aztec, Maya and Inca civilizations, and this reduced the economic potential of conquered areas.
+Diseases such as smallpox and measles that arrived with the colonizers devastated the native populations, especially in the densely populated regions of the Aztec, Maya and Inca civilizations, and this reduced their economic potential.
 Estimates of the pre-Columbian population of the Americas vary but possibly stood at 100 million—one fifth of humanity in 1492.
 Between 1500 and 1600 the population of the Americas was halved.
-In Mexico alone, it has been estimated that the pre-conquest population of around 25 million people was reduced within 80 years to about 1.3 million.
+In Mexico alone, it has been estimated that the pre-conquest population of around 25 million was reduced within 80 years to about 1.3 million.

 In the 1520s, large-scale extraction of silver from the rich deposits of Mexico's Guanajuato began to be greatly augmented by the silver mines in Mexico's Zacatecas and Bolivia's Potosí from 1546.
 These silver shipments re-oriented the Spanish economy, leading to the importation of luxuries and grain.
-The resource-rich colonies of Spain thus caused large cash inflows for the country.
-They also became indispensable in financing the military capability of Habsburg Spain in its long series of European and North African wars, though, with the exception of a few years in the 17th century, Taxes in Castile were the most important source of revenue.
+The resource-rich colonies of Spain thus caused large cash inflows.
+They also became indispensable in financing the military capability of Habsburg Spain in its long series of European and North African wars.